djh1997/proj324/docs/index.md

 # Stage Criteria

-This is the criteria I would like to meet, to feel as though I have created a successful project.
+This is the criteria that the project aims to meet, to feel as though the project had succeeded.

 | Stage | Name                        | Description                                        |
 | ----- | --------------------------- | -------------------------------------------------- |